abhiaiyer91/clique/clique-types/README.md

-# @workpop/frontline-types
+# @clique/types

-Schema generation for Project Neon
+Schema generation for clique

 ## Tools
 * [`apollo-server`](https://www.apollographql.com/server) - Used for the Mock GraphQL server.